mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

 * | **inst**

    * | components: List[Component] = None
+     | Instances of components for the the created elementary molecule.
+     | Not all components need to be specified in case when the elementary
+     | molecule is used in a pattern.

    * | compartment_name: str = None
+     | Optional specification of compartment name for the created elementary molecule.

    * | return type: ElementaryMolecule

+  | Create an elementary molecule based on this elementary molecule type.

 * | **to_bngl_str**